Today, we’re going to go through some of the best zero drop trail running shoes.

 Inov-8 took their already popular G 260 model and they made it better.
 The G 270 is really similar, but there’s a couple of key changes.

 Most of you are familiar with Inov-8 from obstacle racing and I need to tell you the TerraUltra G 270 is not an obstacle racing shoe.
-This is a trail running shoe and if you need it, you can wear it on the roads.
+This is a hybrid road and trail running shoe that you can wear on roads and trails.

 This is an everyday trail shoe which works for most of your trail hikes and trail runs.